 I read somewhere that this production of the play emphasises the political rather than the personal.
 I suppose that means the prominence given to Petya the tutor’s harangues.
 To Lopakhin’s plans for “holiday homes in the country”.
 But, honestly, I thought the play was still far more about personal relationships, about dreams and memory, hopes and fears, devotion and indifference.

 I think it’s a testament to the strength of the play and the work of the performers that despite all the distractions and all my criticism here, I was among the small cadre in the cinema to join in the applause at the National when the actors came on for their curtain call.
 Nevertheless, of the five NT Live broadcast plays I’ve seen now, this was the one that impressed me the least.

 As we left the cinema, Bio Roy staff handed out vouchers to the value of 90 Swedish crowns as an apology for the technical problems at the start.
 That was nice – 45% off the next NT Live show here (if the prices don’t go up next season).
 I’ll definitely try to see another performance.
 The cumulative positive experiences from the first four plays still outweigh the negative impressions of this one.

 But NT Live Please Note!
 If I’m forced to peer at another play over the top of a bar of subtitles, that will be the last.

-The illustrations used on this page are all taken from the official poster for the broadcast culled from other Internet sites as the NTLive are puzzlingly ungenerous about making even this one image widely available.
+The illustrations used on this page are all taken from the official poster for the broadcast, or culled from other Internet sites.
+NTLive are puzzlingly ungenerous about making even this one image widely available.
 The face is that of Zoë Wannamaker in character as Lyuba Ranevskaya.